beaubreedlove/FantasyFootball/rules.md

         1. There are no divisions.
         1. League fee is $200.
         1. Trades are allowed and the trade deadline is 11/11.
-        1. FAAB may be used in trades with some restrictions.
         1. Anything can be objected and a majority vote will determine the outcome.
         1. Rules changes require a unanimous vote.
         1. People who make the playoffs win at least $50 with 1st through 4th winning $1,000, $500, $250, and $100.